praveen021097/totalitycorp-frontend-challenge/README.md

 ## Totality Frontend Challenge

-Basically it's a Totality Frontend Challenge but it is a intermediate e-commerce web application .
-I used techStack React ,Redux, Chakra ui, and json-server ,Basically json-server used for developing after that i deployed on render .
+Basically, it's a Totality Frontend Challenge but it is an intermediate e-commerce web application.
+I used techStack React, Redux, Chakra ui, and json-server,. json-server was used for developing after that I deployed on render.

+##Tech Stack
+1.React

+2.Redux

+3.ChakraUI

+4. json-server

+5.TypeScript

 ## Screenshots
 Login